 Banks allow you to dig deeper into your account even if it is already empty, but would that be okay for your finances?

-The key to understanding overdraft facility is defining both words first: facilities are short term loan financial assistance offered by banks to existing customers — either companies, small businesses, or individuals who are currently struggling and would need some assistance.
+The key to understanding overdraft facility is defining both words first: facilities are loan financial assistance offered by banks to existing customers — either companies, small businesses, or individuals who are currently struggling and would need some assistance.

 The overdraft on the other hand is a mechanism where banks extend credit when the account is emptied or reaches zero.